MirageNet/Mirage/doc/docs/analyzers/MIRAGE1001.md

 ### Use a struct for small values

-On the sending side configured by `SyncSettings`, copy, modify, and assign the whole value back.
-In-place member writes still bypass the setter.
+Use a struct for small values to avoid allocating the outer object.
+On the sending side configured by `SyncSettings`, copy the value, change the copy, and assign the whole value back.

-Structs avoid the outer object allocation.
-Members can still allocate, copies share reference members, and equality must distinguish the synchronized changes.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-recommended' }}}

+Changing a struct member in place still bypasses the setter.
+Struct members can allocate, and copies share reference members.
+Equality must distinguish the changes you want to synchronize.

 ### Keep a class

+You can keep a serializable class.
+Assign a replacement value when it changes; reassigning the same mutated instance normally compares equal and does not mark a new update.

-Custom `Write`/`Read` extension methods control representation.
-This example replaces immutable values; its reader still allocates.
+Custom `Write`/`Read` extension methods let you choose what is serialized.
+This example assigns new immutable values and supplies a custom serializer; its reader still allocates.

-`[WeaverSafeClass]` on the payload type suppresses this warning for its uses.
-It changes neither serialization, equality, dirty tracking, nor hooks, and cannot make an unsupported type serializable.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-alternative-custom' }}}

-For one field, place `[WeaverSafeClass]` on that field instead.
+`[WeaverSafeClass]` on the class suppresses this warning wherever that class is used.
+To suppress it for one field, put the attribute on that field instead.

 {{{ Path:'Snippets/Analyzers/Mirage1001.cs' Name:'mirage1001-alternative-suppress' }}}

+The attribute changes neither serialization, equality, dirty tracking, nor hooks.
+It cannot make an unsupported type serializable.

+## Details and exceptions

+- Normal SyncVar assignments mark a change only when `EqualityComparer<T>.Default` finds a difference.
+Hook calls also depend on the network side and SyncVar options.
+- With `initialOnly = true`, assignments only change local storage, without marking an update or invoking hooks.
+Only initial snapshots transmit the field; allocation and serialization behavior are unchanged.
+- Generated serializers use eligible fields of the declared type and its base types.
+They do not automatically serialize properties or preserve derived runtime types.
+Custom readers can use different allocation behavior.
+- `string` uses dedicated serialization. `NetworkIdentity`, `GameObject`, and `NetworkBehaviour` references identify existing spawned objects.
+These types are exempt; other `UnityEngine.Object` or component types are not automatically exempt.